Slick and Smick

-This page highlights four collaborative projects created with my longtime friend and mentor, Duane Slick, an accomplished contemporary artist, curator, and Professor of Painting at RISD.
-Duane is a member of both the Meskwaki Nation of Iowa and the Ho-Chunk Nation of Nebraska.
-Over the years, Duane’s mentorship has guided our partnership, creating space for conversations about the weight of the history of colonization in America, viewed through our divergent and historically conflicted lenses—Native American and Anglo-American.
+This page highlights four collaborative projects over the last decade created with longtime friend and mentor, Duane Slick, a highly accomplished contemporary artist, curator, and Professor of Painting at RISD.
+Duane is a member of the Meskwaki Nation of Iowa.
+Over the years, Duane’s wisdom and has guided our partnership, creating space for dialogue about the history of colonization in America, viewed through our divergent and historically conflicted lenses—Native American and Anglo-American.

 Our first two projects, Finding Metacom (2016) and My Teacher is a Lizard: Decolonizing Curatorial Practice (2018), were rooted in our work within the anthropological archives of the Fruitlands Museum in Harvard, MA, and The Haffenreffer Museum at Brown University in RI.
 By studying these collections, we confronted the complex and often obscured histories behind anthropological practices, questioning their legacy.
 Together, we reimagined these collections, reconsidering their meaning and impact on contemporary understandings of American identity.
 In doing so, we aimed to bring greater awareness to the violent history of land and cultural theft that has shaped many of our cultural institutions.